 What cell therapies are available right now?

 The most common use of stem cells stored in private banks is sibling donation for the treatment of leukemia.
 In addition to the 80 treatable conditions today, there is a vast and expanding range of new therapies being researched that anticipate using cord blood and tissue in the future; such as cerebral palsy, multiple sclerosis, autism, cancer, Alzheimer’s disease, Parkinson’s disease and more.
-We ourselves run several clinical studies with the goal of treating type 1 diabetes with umbilical cord stem cells, please read more at NextCell Pharma.
+We ourselves run several clinical studies with the goal of treating type 1 diabetes and Covid-19 with umbilical cord stem cells, please read more at NextCell Pharma.

 See the entire list of current and future treatments here